Wyoming Court Records

 Can Wyoming Traffic Records be Sealed or Expunged?

-In Wyoming, a person can petition to expunge first-time misdemeanor conviction if the sentencing terms and requirements have been fulfilled and 5 years have passed since the completion of the sentence.
+In Wyoming, a person can petition to expunge a first-time misdemeanor conviction if the sentencing terms and requirements have been fulfilled and 5 years have passed since the completion of the sentence.
 Only non-violent felonies in which the judge granted a deferred sentence can be petitioned for expungement.
-DUI convictions can be petitioned for expungement, only if the judge granted a deferred judgment.
+DUI convictions can be petitioned for expungement only if the judge granted a deferred judgment.

 How Does One End up in a Wyoming Traffic court?